cptx032/selecter/README.md

 to select elements only when control key is pressed.
 This is done by setting 'enable_ctrl' to `true`.

+#### enable_radio_button
+This options enables a "radio button behaviour", that is, only one element must be selected at a time.
+The default is `false`.
+The function `unselect_all` is called by this function to unselect all items, so the callback `on_unselect` can be called many times.

 #### add_mark
 In selecter a "mark" is a HTML element that is appended to selected item.
 This is usefull when you want show a image with a "check" or things like that. "add_mark" works together